jmagman/flutter-wiki/Unexpected-Plugins-and-Packages-failures.md

 - Check whether the entire server is failing, or only fetching a specific package is failing.
 - Server-level outages are usually short-lived and just have to be waited out; i.e., they are persistent for a matter of hours before the server issue is resolved.
 - Package issues may require repository changes.
 E.g., for Maven, switching to another server that has the package, or to another version of the package that is still available.

+## `pub`

+The `publish` command periodically enables new checks.
+Rarely, such a check will be enabled after presubmits for a PR have run, but before it's submitted.

+#### Distinguishing features
+- Either the `publish` validation step or the `release` step will fail with a clear error message from the `publish` command.

+#### Investigation & resolution tips
+- These are usually straightforward to resolve by fixing the newly-flagged issue.